lwolf/lwolf.github.io/content/post/migrate-infrastructure-to-kubernetes-building-baremetal-cluster.md

 ```

-Complete cloud-config for minions could be found [on github](#)
+Complete cloud-config for minions could be found [on github](https://github.com/lwolf/kubernetes-cluster/tree/master/cloud_configs)

-# Checking that evething works
+# Checking that everything works
-First of all we need to install `kubectl` tool to be able to talk to our cluster.
+To check that everything works we need to install `kubectl` tool to be able to talk to our cluster.

 There are two ways you can talk to your cluster - first is secured channel using ssl keys we generated
-earlie and the second one using insecure port 8080, but only in case you configured kube-apiserver
+earlier.
+Second one using insecure port 8080, but only in case you configured kube-apiserver
 to listen anything other than localhost.

-This is perfectly described at [documentation](#)
+This is perfectly described at [documentation](https://coreos.com/kubernetes/docs/latest/configure-kubectl.html)
-After following documentaion you should be able to execute `kubectl` command and have config at `~/.kube/config` with something like this:
+After following documentation you should be able to execute `kubectl` command and have config at `~/.kube/config` with something like this:

 ```
 apiVersion: v1